Wolverine971/9takes/src/blog/enneagram/enneagram-and-religion.md

           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
-            "text": "The Enneagram is a rich and multifaceted tool that can be used within various religious and spiritual traditions for growth and self-understanding.
-However, it is not tied exclusively to any one religious tradition, nor is it inherently religious."
+            "text": "The Enneagram is a rich and multifaceted tool used within various religious and spiritual traditions for growth and self-understanding.
+However, it is not tied exclusively to any religious tradition or inherently religious."
           },
           "name": "Is the Enneagram a religious thing?"
         },